Are believers only forgiven past sins and needing confession to forgive ongoing sins?

 Hebrews 10 ” 17 Then he adds: “Their sins and lawless acts I will remember no more.”18 And where these have been forgiven, sacrifice for sin is no longer necessary.”

-If a person does not believe in Christ, then all sins are judged under the law.
+If a person does not believe in Christ, then they remain unforgiven.

 Romans 4 “5 However, to the one who does not work but trusts God who justifies the ungodly, their faith is credited as righteousness.
 6 David says the same thing when he speaks of the blessedness of the one to whom God credits righteousness apart from works: 7 “Blessed are those whose transgressions are forgiven, whose sins are covered.
 8 Blessed is the one whose sin the Lord will never count against them …..to whom God will credit righteousness—for us who believe in him who raised Jesus our Lord from the dead.
 25 He was delivered over to death for our sins and was raised to life for our justification.“